kottans/mock-repo/README.md

 ## Hi, there!
 It's Andre Masko onboard!

 Thank you for this opportunity to be a part of this community and learn intersting stuff.
 Good luck for all learners!

+Thank you for this opportunity to be a part of this community and learn intersting stuff.
+Good luck for all learners!

 ## Hello, friends!